If you are a UK online seller and want to sell into the USA, this article is for you. Selling into the US from the UK is full of pitfalls.

-- Have some pre-written emails to explain for example – again – the speed of international shipping, customs delays, etc. Copy and paste is faster that replying the same stuff over and over.
+- Have some pre-written emails to explain for example – again – the speed of international shipping, customs delays, etc. Copy and paste is faster than replying the same stuff over and over.

 - Don’t get into long exchanges with stupid people.
 Deal with the complaints in the fastest way possible.
 Sometimes that means a refund.
-Its built in your pricing, so suck it up and move on.
+It’s built into your pricing, so suck it up and move on.

 - Don’t dwell on it when you have been stiffed by Paypal, a credit card company or a dishonest buyer.
 Move on, sell more, and make the losses back.

-Lets say I want to sell some widgets on eBay.
+Let’s say I want to sell some widgets on eBay.
 I need £5 for them.
-It costs me £3 to send a widget (untracked) to the US. eBay/Paypal fees are circa 14% on total price before volume discounts.
+It costs me £3 to send a widget (untracked) to the US. eBay/Paypal fees are circa 14% of the total price before volume discounts.
 As I am sending untracked, I need to add 20% for fraud and to cover my time dealing with stupidity.
 The dollar right now is about $1.70/£1, so that means $1.85 through Paypal.

 Here is the sum: £5 + £3 = £8 product with “free” delivery.
 Add 14% seller fees and then 20% to cover fraud = £10.94.
 Multiply the price by the average Paypal usurious dollar exchange rate and we get $20.24.

 Psychologically, $20.24 will not convert into sales well, they like everything to end in 99.
 So price that item at $19.99 including free delivery.